Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-64-survive.md

 The big one noticed and beckoned Ginn toward them with a cheery grin.
 "Oh hey, fella!
 You look hungry!
 Want some?
 It’s pepperoni, fresh from Folctha."

-"Good thing you brought enough for that generous streak of yours…" the short one grumbled, but didn’t actually object.
+"Good thing you brought enough for that generous streak of yours..." the short one grumbled, but didn’t actually object.
 He scooted aside on his bench.
 Sure enough, there was a whole stack of warm, flat boxes on the table.

 "Oh shaddup.
 You’ve always been a food vacuum.
 Don’t mind him," the big one said, turning his attention back to Ginn.
 "He’s a jerk with a heart of gold, I promise."